TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql.database/problemscopingques-pg-perf-select1.md

                     "text": "It is slower when connection is from VNET" },
                 {
-                    "value": "It is slower than server on Non-Azure Environment", "text": "It is slower than server on Non-Azure Environment" },
+                    "value": "It is slower than server on Non-Azure cloud Environment", "text": "It is slower than server on Non-Azure cloud Environment" },
                 {
                     "value": "It is slower than database server running on VM/Locally",